 5. Any waste that has spilled or leaked into the secondary containment area (or any accumulated precipitation like we talked about) must be removed in as timely a manner as is necessary to prevent overflow.

 Simply put — check it out and clean it up!
 Any liquids that shouldn’t be in the sump take up volume capacity.
 You already know that is a big problem if you have a spill.
 You’ve spent so much time meticulously calculating your secondary containment volume requirements, the last thing you need is waste or precipitation in the sump.
-The displaced volume could save your system to overflow in the event of a release from the primary container.
+The displaced volume could save your system from overflowing in the event of a release from the primary container.
 Pay attention to your calendar and routinely inspect your sump and containment system.
 If you find any precipitation or waste, pump or drain it, filter the liquid, or absorb small spills with sorbent products.

 Now that you have a better understanding of secondary containment regulations, you’re more prepared to help your facility achieve and maintain compliance.
 Check out the PIG products below or keep learning about how we can help you stay clean, safe and productive.